Amsterdam/amsterdam-django-oidc/README.md

 Instead of calling the `userinfo` endpoint, it will validate the aforementioned claims.

 # Install
-The package can installed using your favorite package manager for python.
+The package can be installed using your favorite package manager for python.
 For example using poetry:
 ```shell
 poetry add amsterdam-django-oidc